piutranq/dots/README.md

 # .dots
 My dotfiles and configuration backup.
 Managed by stow and git

-This branch is configuration for 'tsuna' the laptop pc

 ## How to use
 ```
 $ git clone https://github.com/piutranq/dots $HOME/.dots # or another path you want